DFE-Digital/get-into-teaching-app/app/views/content/teach-disabled-pupils-and-pupils-with-special-educational-needs.md

   - teaching
   - teacher
   - special school

+# this is a test for secondary nav structure
+parent:
+  path: "/ways-to-train"
+  navigation: 1
 ---
 Most disabled pupils and pupils with special educational needs learn in mainstream schools.